 Setting the Stage

-After collecting images and videos, Hartmann created a series, titled Setting the Stage.
+After collecting images and videos, Hartmann created a series titled Setting the Stage.

 It starts with scenes of abandoned storefronts and shops, scenes that are devoid of human beings.
 However, upon closer inspection, you can see some clues about the presence of people.
-For instance, the concrete in front of a shop can be seen depressed in two streaks, which suggests that a vast number of people have been queueing over time.
+For instance, the concrete in front of a shop can be seen depressed in two streaks, which suggests that many people have been queueing over time.
 Another clue of people was the image with an enormous, spherical exposition as two people can be seen riding a single bicycle at the edge of the frame.

-Because Hartmann was working with a slower medium format camera, his photographs have much more measured, formal, quality, unlike previous images that came out of North Korea.
+Because Hartmann was working with a slower medium format camera, his photographs have much more measured, formal quality, unlike previous images that came out of North Korea.

 Hartmann used this aesthetic level to differentiate his work from others who have worked and created documentaries about the country.
 It was also his unique way to gain access to the recluse nation, which is usually not easy for outside journalists.

-Let’s us the public space to tell something about the country, purely starting with the architecture.
+Let’s use the public space to tell something about the country, purely starting with the architecture.
 So I told them, ‘Show me the city as you want to show it.’
 They found it an interesting new angle instead of going through the standard street photography which everybody does.

 In the beginning, the images only featured public spaces and structures, but gradually, the photographer started to include people.